 Each of Valley Hope’s 19 drug and alcohol addiction treatment programs address the mind, body and spirit.
 A combination of more than 50 years of experience treating addiction with extensive evidence-based research clearly confirms that spirituality plays a powerful role in healing and recovery from substance abuse.

-The spiritually-based 12 Step program is embedded in the Valley Hope treatment model at each of our locations in Arizona, Colorado, Kansas, Missouri, Nebraska, Oklahoma and Texas.
+The spiritually-based 12 Step program is embedded in the Valley Hope treatment model at each of our locations in Colorado, Kansas, Missouri, Nebraska, Oklahoma and Texas.
 With care and sensitivity, our clinical care team, including chaplains, explores and addresses all the areas that may be causing a patient pain or suffering.

 At Valley Hope, we provide a supportive spiritual care component within our evidence-based addiction treatment programs.
 Valley Hope remains one of the few addiction treatment organizations that provides a dedicated, full time chaplain team at each residential center.
 Our chaplains offer spiritual care and support in the clinical setting.